krisleech/tmuxinator/README.md

 ## Warning

-Every project created will append a line per project to your `.zshrc` file.
+Every project created will append a line per project to your `.zshrc` or `config.fish` file.

 ## Contributing